Timothy E. Gregory

 Timothy E. Gregory (born c.
-July 1951) is an American historian and scholar, specializing in the Byzantine empire and classical archaeology.
-He has authored or co-authored numerous high-profile books on Byzantine topics and Christianity in the early period.
+July 1951) is an American historian and scholar, specializing in the Byzantine Empire and classical archaeology.

-Background and field of expertise
+Education and career

 He graduated with a PhD in 1972 from the University of Michigan, where he studied under Byzantine historian Paul Alexander and Roman historian John W. Eadie.
-He joined the Ohio State University in 1978, where he has taught in the Department of History ever since.
+He joined the Ohio State University in 1978, where he taught in the Department of History until his retirement.
 He is fluent in Greek.

 Gregory was one of several notable scholars who in the 1970s were of vital influence into the evolution of the studying of the Late Antiquity period, drawing on complex early texts and analysing them in detail and publishing his findings.
 He has conducted detailed research into early Christianity, numismatics, epigraphy and wider socio-economic customs and many others during this period, covering Ancient Rome, Greece and Turkey.
 Gregory has also served as director of the Ohio State University Excavations at Isthmia and Co-Director of the Eastern Korinthia Archaeological Survey.